-A dead body, especially one intended for dissection.
+A dead body, esp. of a person; corpse, as for dissection.

 Webster's New World

 Other Word Forms of Cadaver

 Recorded since c.1500, from Latin cadāver, probably from cadō (“I fall”) as a metaphor for "I die", also source (through combining form -cida) of the -cide in suicide, homicide etc.

 Middle English from Latin cadāver from cadere to fall, die kad- in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition

 Find similar words to cadaver using the buttons below.